 This is included in Apache v 1.3 and v 2 and enables encryptions via the SSL (Secured Sockets Layer) and TLS (Transport Layer Security) to provide cryptographic protocols.
 This is done with the help of the Open Source SSL/TLS toolkit OpenSSL.

-The Nginx web server allows you to install Nginx Open Source as either a prebuilt package that includes all official NGINX modules or from a source that is more flexible and allows you to add preferred modules from Nginx or third parties.
+This web server allows you to install Nginx Open Source as either a prebuilt package that includes all official NGINX modules or from a source that is more flexible and allows you to add preferred modules from Nginx or third parties.

 Core modules include modules like HTTP and stream (TCP/UDP) modules and third-party modules include modules like GeoIP or RTMP.